 - Our role in the project

-LPRC supports the implementation of all Work Packages, having a special role WP2 – Programming and WP3 – Deployment.
-In Work Package 2 our main objective is the development of cooperation strategies based on the best practices identified in the target countries on applied research and innovation, joint educational and skills programmes, trade aspects, exploration, exploitation, processing, recycling and substitution in the raw materials sector.
-Work Package 3 will facilitate the deployment of cooperation schemes as outputs of WP2 Action plans and Cross-cutting synergies for raw materials programming.
+LPRC supported the implementation of all Work Packages, having a special role in Work Package 2 – Programming and Work Package 3 – Deployment.
+In Work Package 2 we developed cooperation strategies based on cross-cutting synergies from the best practices identified in the target countries on applied research and innovation, joint educational and skills programmes, trade aspects, exploration, exploitation, processing, recycling and substitution in the raw materials sector.
+Work Package 3 facilitated the deployment of cooperation schemes as outputs of Work Package 2 Action plans and Cross-cutting synergies for raw materials programming.

 For more information please visit the project website: www.intraw.eu or contact with our INTRAW Project Manager Balazs Bodo at research_at_lapalmacentre.eu.